ericnantel/dotfiles/NOTES.md

 I noticed in Neovim 0.10.4 that the plugin ccc (color highlighter) wasn't working properly with/without lsp, so I set a specific tag v2.0.3 and the issues are gone.
+Date: 2025-04-16
+I removed start-screen plugins: vim-startify and alpha-nvim because they were barely used and I wanted to reduce loadtime a bit.